 \subsubsection{Splitting Method Used for Multi-dimensional Problems}

-The semi-discrete equation \eqref{eq:BDF-1 semi-discrete equation} is a modified Helmholtz equations of the form \eqref{eq:modified Helmholtz eqn R^n}.
-Instead of appealing to \eqref{eq:modified helmholtz BIE solution}, which formally inverts the multi-dimensional modified Helmholtz operator, we apply a factorization into a product of one dimensional operators.
+The semi-discrete equation \eqref{eq:BDF-1 semi-discrete equation} is a modified Helmholtz equation of the form \eqref{eq:modified Helmholtz eqn R^n}.
+Instead of appealing to \eqref{eq:modified helmholtz BIE solution}, which formally inverts the multi-dimensional modified Helmholtz operator, we apply a factorization into a product of one-dimensional operators.
 For example, in two-spatial dimensions, the factorization is given by

 where $\mathcal{L}_{x}$ and $\mathcal{L}_{y}$ are one-dimensional operators and the last term represents the splitting error associated with the factorization step.
 Note that the coefficient of the splitting error is $1/\alpha^4 = \mathcal{O}(\Delta t^4)$, which can be ignored for first-order accuracy.
 Therefore, the semi-discrete equation \eqref{eq:BDF-1 semi-discrete equation} in two-dimensions can be written more compactly (dropping error terms) as